MicrosoftLearning/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

 ## Create a user-defined function (UDF) using the .NET SDK

 The [Container][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container] class in the .NET SDK includes a [Scripts][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.scripts] property that is used to perform CRUD operations against Stored Procedures, UDFs, and Triggers directly from the SDK.
 You will use this property to create a new UDF and then push that UDF to an Azure Cosmos DB SQL API container.
+The UDF that we will create using the SDK, will compute the price of the product with the tax, which will let us run SQL queries on the products using their price with the tax.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **33-create-use-udf-sdk** folder.